MarcusKubis9/Fortress-Overhauled/README.md

 #

+"X thing is broken!" or "Y thing has balance issues!"

+If something is unbalanced or broken please make a issue and I will get to it as soon as I can.

+#

 If you are an FC dev and want to use any improvements, fixes, or weapon concepts. feel free to do so! all I ask is that I am credited.